dotnet/AspNetCore.Docs/aspnet/tutorials/nano-server.rst

 Agree to modify the Trusted Hosts list for the WinRM client by typing *y* (yes) and pressing *Enter* on your keyboard when the pop-up window appears.

-3. Obtain the subnet address of the Nano Server from the **Azure Portal** on the Nano Server's **Virtual machine** blade.
+3. Obtain the subnet address of the Nano Server from the **Azure Portal** on the **Virtual network** blade.
+The **IP ADDRESS** for the Nano Server will appear in the **Connected devices** area next to the **Network interface** connected to the Nano Server.
 For the tutorial Nano Server, the subnet address is *10.5.0.5*.
 Add the subnet address of the Nano Server to our management VM's *Hosts* file.
 Open *File Explorer* and paste the address of the hosts file into the address bar.

 *C:\\Windows\\system32\\drivers\\etc\\hosts*